![]() |

 - Beef Ground beef works but leave it clumpy instead of breaking it down to fine bits.
 With this advice, no wonder then that I also love to make Chocolate Chili with chunks of stew meat.
 Do let the stew meat get really brown, almost crispy.

 - Onion Chop it small if you want the onion to disappear texture-wise or in big chunks if you want the pieces to be obvious.
 Want to add a little more?
-A poblano works great.
+A poblano chile works great.

 - Tomato Canned diced tomatoes provide bulk and texture, tomato paste adds flavor depth and a certain "umami," that deep, savory deliciousness we strive for.